 So, I made the difficult decision to sell the site to another food allergy mom.
 I could have kept with the site for a little while, increased the traffic, then sell it for a much larger sum.
 However, I wanted to make sure that the site went to someone who understood the community and would take it through to its next phase.
 And you know what?
 I’m so happy that I did.

 I worked on my food allergy blog for 6+ years.
 I started when my son was around 5 or 6 years old and passed the torch on when he was 12.
 A LOT has happened in those 6 years.
 AND I have learned so much.

-Join me for the ride and let’s see where this blogging journey takes us.
+Join me for the ride and let’s see where this writing and blogging journey takes us.